 A canal boat captain was essentially his own boss.
-He was either employed by Lehigh Coal and Navigation Company and given one of their boats to operate or owned the boat that he captained.
+He either leased a boat from the Lehigh Coal and Navigation Company or owned the boat that he captained.
 He was responsible for operating the boat, managing the mule driver and any other employees, maintaining a schedule, keeping track of cargo and supplies on the boat, and owning the mules that powered the canal boat.
 He had to follow all of the rules enforced along the canal and by LCNC such as keeping the proper speed, treating his mules correctly, and adhering to the hours of canal operation.
 He usually worked about 18 hours a day and could almost always be found standing at the tiller steering his boat and watching his surroundings.
 When he reached a lock he helped the locktender by navigating his boat in and out of the lock.
-If he had a family they might have rode with him on the canal.
+If he had a family they might have ridden with him on the canal.
 In that case his wife and children would help with the cooking, cleaning and maintenance of the boat.
 If he did not have his family with him he would usually have one mule driver and maybe one other employee to help with the cooking and taking shifts on mule driving and steering.
-The less employees he had the more work he had to do, but the more money he got to keep.
+The fewer employees he had the more work he had to do, but the more money he got to keep.

-What is a lock: Canal locks allow boats to be raised or lowered.
+Canal locks allow boats to be raised or lowered.
 They are built where there are drops in the elevation of the river that parallels the canal.
 The higher the drop in river elevation, the higher a lock must be built to compensate for it.
 Most locks along the Lehigh and Delaware canals, from Mauch Chunk to Bristol, were relatively lower in height because the rivers elevation lowered gradually.
 Above Mauch Chunk in the Pocono Mountains of Carbon and Luzerne counties, locks on the Lehigh Canal were of enormous size because of the steep, quick and frequent drops of the Lehigh River.
 Several of the locks were built to lift or lower boats more than 25 feet.
 A few of them lifted and lowered boats more than 30 feet.
 Hundreds of men and mules were required to build the locks, using local rock and timber.
-The passage of canal water in and out of the locks was regulated by gates that were opened and closed by a locktender.
 On the Lehigh Canal, the gate at the head of the lock (the upstream end) was a heavy single drop gate.
 At the lower end was a set of two miter gates, which swung in and out.
 Openings at the bottom of these gates and on the floor of the lock- called wickets- allowed water to enter and leave the lock.
 Locks on the Lehigh Canal designed by Josiah White were 22 feet wide, big enough to accomodate two canal boats side by side.
 The original locks on the Delaware Canal were only 11 feet wide, large enough to pass only a single boat.
 When Josiah White was hired by the state of Pennsylvania to rebuild the Delaware Canal in the early 1830s, he widened some of the locks to 22 feet.
 When the LC&N gained control of the Delaware Canal in the late 1850s, more of the locks were enlarged.

 Interior of a Boat